apache/druid/docs/api-reference/api-reference.md

 #### Segment loading by datasource

-Note that all _interval_ query parameters are ISO 8601 strings (e.g., 2016-06-27/2016-06-28).
+Note that all _interval_ query parameters are ISO 8601 strings&mdash;for example, 2016-06-27/2016-06-28.
 Also note that these APIs only guarantees that the segments are available at the time of the call.
 Segments can still become missing because of historical process failures or any other reasons afterward.

 `GET /druid/coordinator/v1/datasources/{dataSourceName}/loadstatus?forceMetadataRefresh={boolean}&interval={myInterval}`